-Step 2: Open PMT function in B7 cell.
+- Step 2: Open PMT function in the B7 cell.

-Step 3: First thing is the rate, so interest rate select B6 cell.
-Since the interest rate is per anum we need to convert it to month by dividing the same by 12.
+- Step 3: The first thing is the rate, so interest rate select B6 cell.
+Since the interest rate is per annum, we need to convert it to month by dividing the same by 12.

-Step 5: PV is nothing but loan amount Mr. A taking from the bank.
-Since this amount is a credit given by the bank we need to mention this amount is negative.
+- Step 5: PV is nothing but the loan amount Mr. A taking from the bank.
+Since this amount is a credit given by the bank, we need to mention this amount is negative.

 Things to Remember